Gearank – Music Gear Information for Live Performance or Studio

 PA via a Preamp as an Alternative

-Instead of using a dedicated acoustic amplifiers, some guitarists plug to PA system via an acoustic preamp.
+Instead of using a dedicated acoustic amplifiers, some musicians plug to PA system via an acoustic guitar preamp.
 This is a common setup for singer songwriters who want to travel light.
+It's also a good option if you're a member of a band that's actively traveling.

 Note that due to the high impedance of pickups you can't plug directly into your mixing console without going through a preamp first, and you should use as short of a cable as possible from your guitar to the preamp.
 When used properly, acoustic preamps provide good acoustic guitar tone.
 You can learn more about this in our guide to Acoustic Preamps.